top of page

 Your clients & patients deserve the best

-Unfortunately, the dog training industry is unregulated meaning anyone can call themselves a trainer or behaviourist.
-This was highlighted in the Veterinary Times in an article titled 'Behavioural referrals - who to choose' (click here to view).
+This concern was highlighted in the Veterinary Times article 'Behavioural referrals - who to choose' (click here to view).

 shutterstock_1418902676.jpg